jayesh-bhoot/env/README.md

 - Should I abandon linking to non-nix directories?
 For example, I could just add ~/.nix-profile/share/fonts As one of the directories to check for fonts?
 Wouldn't this work if I add ~/.nix-profile/share to XDG_DATA_DIRS?
 - Should I link ~/.nix-profile/etc/bashrc to ~/.bashrc? or the /nix/store/<hash>-bashrc-<ver>/etc/bashrc to ~/.bashrc?
 - split corePackages into several packages
+- Configure editor like vscode or nvim per-project?
+Or create an overlay which configuration per-project?